 English is not my primary language.
 Can I get a ballot in my language?

 This depends largely on the county and the demographics of the county.
 Some counties have ballots available upon request in other languages.
-Some counties have ballots printed in English and Spanish on one ballot.
+Many counties have ballots printed in English and Spanish on one ballot.
 Check with your county before voting.

 What kind of identification do I need to bring?